tsbinns/tsbinns.github.io/CV.md

       <li>&mdash;Supervisors: Dr. Matthias Schultze-Kraft, Prof. John-Dylan Haynes</li>
     </ul>
     <ul class="CV-desc_with_logo">
       <li>My <a href="#Master_Desc">Industrial Placement</a> at the Bernstein Center was funded by an <a href="#Erasmus_Grant">Erasmus+ Traineeship grant</a>, with the core theme of my work being the investigation of choice-predictive brain signals and the study of movement initiation.
 My tasks involved designing and conducting EEG experiments, with extensive analysis of EEG data using MATLAB, Python, and SPSS.
-As part of this work, I co-authored a research article that has been published in <i>eNeuro</i>. &nbsp;<a href="https://www.doi.org/10.1523/eneuro.0425-20.2020"><i class="fas fa-link"></i></a></li>
+As part of this work, I co-authored a research article that has been published in <i>eNeuro</i>. &nbsp;<a href="https://www.doi.org/10.1523/eneuro.0425-20.2020" target="_blank"><i class="fas fa-link"></i></a></li>
       <li>Through this placement I developed an in-depth understanding of EEG-based brain-computer interfaces and machine learning techniques, and furthered my understanding of core concepts such as linear algebra, calculus, signal analysis, and statistics.
 Additionally, I gained experience as a researcher working in an academic laboratory setting.</li>
     </ul>
 </div>